abelectronicsuk/ABElectronics_C_Libraries/ADCDACPi/README.md

-AB Electronics UK: ADCDAC Pi - C Library
+AB Electronics UK: ADC DAC Pi - C Library
 =====

-C Library to use with ADCDAC Pi Raspberry Pi expansion board from [AB Electronics UK](https://www.abelectronics.co.uk)
+C Library to use with ADC DAC Pi Raspberry Pi expansion board from [AB Electronics UK](https://www.abelectronics.co.uk)

 The example C programs can be found in /ABElectronics_C_Libraries/ADCDACPi/demos

 Downloading and Installing the library
 ----------

-To download to your Raspberry Pi type in terminal:
+To download to your Raspberry Pi type in the terminal:

 ```bash
 git clone https://github.com/abelectronicsuk/ABElectronics_C_Libraries.git